 Skip to contents

-This function provides an approximation of the cross-temporal base forecasts errors covariance matrix using different reconciliation methods (Di Fonzo and Girolimetto, 2023, Girolimetto et al., 2023).
+This function provides an approximation of the cross-temporal base forecasts errors covariance matrix using different reconciliation methods (Di Fonzo and Girolimetto, 2023, and Girolimetto et al., 2023).

 Usage